jeffduda/WhoTracksTheTrackers/README.md

 attempt to identify a variety of open-source fiber tractography software tools and provide examples of how to use these packages on a common dataset.
-When possible, we attempt to provide a full chain of commands that takes the data from dicom to connectivity matrix.
+When possible, we attempt to provide a full chain of commands that takes the data from nifti to connectivity matrix.

 # The Trackers
 Software to examine